ymekesser/leveraging-git-presentation/presentation.md

 ## The history is written by winners

 * Changing your log is actually encouraged!
-* Git offers powerful tools to do so:
+* Git offers powerful tools to do so
 * Important: only update the history of your __private__ branches

+???
+not sure if this slide is really needed or if it should be a conclusion

 ---